Optimal Computation in Anonymous Dynamic Networks: Introduction

+\mypar{Negative results.} Some of our algorithms assume agents to have a-priori knowledge of some parameters of the network.
+In \cref{s:negative} we show that none of these assumptions can be removed, in the sense that removing any one of them would make the corresponding problem unsolvable by any algorithm.
+Note that we are not implying that this specific a-priori knowledge is strictly necessary in an absolute sense: it remains possible that alternative information, different from what we assume, could also suffice.

-\mypar{Negative results.} Some of our algorithms assume processes to have a-priori knowledge of some parameters of the network; in \cref{s:5} we show that all of these assumptions are necessary.
-We also provide lower bounds that asymptotically match our algorithms' running times, assuming that the number of leaders $\ell$ is constant (which is a realistic assumption in most applications).
+We also provide lower bounds that asymptotically match our algorithms' running times, assuming that the number of leaders $\ell$ is a constant (which is a realistic assumption in most applications). \cref{tab:summres} summarizes our lower bounds, as well.
+We point out that our lower bounds of roughly $2\tau n$ rounds are the first non-trivial lower bounds for simple undirected anonymous dynamic networks (i.e., better than $n-1$).

-\mypar{Multi-graphs.} All of our results hold more generally if networks are modeled as multi-graphs, as opposed to the simple graphs traditionally encountered in nearly all of the literature.
-This is relevant in many applications: in radio communication, for instance, multiple links between processes naturally appear due to the multi-path propagation of radio waves.
+\mypar{Multigraphs.} All of our results hold more generally if networks are modeled as multigraphs, as opposed to the simple graphs traditionally encountered in nearly all of the existing literature.
+This is relevant in many applications: in radio communication, for instance, multiple links between agents naturally appear due to the multi-path propagation of radio waves.

-\mypar{Technique.} Our approach departs radically from the mass-distribution techniques traditionally adopted by most previous works on anonymous dynamic networks; instead, we build upon \emph{history trees}, a combinatorial structure recently introduced in~\cite{DV22} (see \cref{s:2} for an introduction).
+Furthermore, this turns out to be a remarkably powerful feature in light of \cref{p:time}, which establishes a relationship between multigraphs and $\tau$-union-connected networks.
+This finding single-handedly allows us to generalize our algorithms to disconnected networks at the cost of a mere factor of $\tau$ in their running times, which is worst-case optimal.

+It is worth remarking that, while our algorithms apply to multigraphs, all the impossibility results concerning our algorithms' assumptions and all the principal lower bounds already hold for simple graphs (see \cref{s:negative}).